 Goodwin was a young captain of the city guard, protege, and right hand man to Lord Basil.
 While too young to have witnessed battle in the last great war, Goodwin is renown for his skill with a rapier, having honed his swordsmanship in at Pallmoor gates in various border skirmishes with Verma and humanoid uprisings.
 Goodwin arrived in Lakewood several years ago after being offered his current position by Basil.

-Sergeant Goodwin is a lean, wiry gentleman with a thin pencil mustache and short dark hair.
-He is always immaculately dressed even when wearing his patrol armor, and is a hit with the ladies.
+Sergeant Goodwin is a lean, wiry gentleman.
+Formerly with a thin pencil mustache and short dark hair, he was always immaculately dressed even when wearing his patrol armor, and is a hit with the ladies.